-It is recommended that students enter this program as a 6th grader or higher.
-Classes may contain mixed grade levels if allowed by district policy.
+It is recommended that students enter this program as a 7th grader or higher and ONLY after completing Cyber Foundations I. Classes may contain mixed grade levels if allowed by district policy.
 The classroom and lab should be designed to accommodate a maximum of 24 students.
 Class size should be determined by the number of operational computers in the lab.
 Each student needs access to their computer to be successful in this course.